What is meningitis?

 Should children with meningitis stay home?

-Children with symptoms of meningitis should not attend child care.
-They should be seen by a health care provider right away.
 People in close contact with a child diagnosed with meningitis should be seen by a health care provider.
 Examples of close contact include living with the child or caring for the child at child care.

 After they have recovered, when should children with meningitis return to child care?